numrahq/fullstack-test-backend/IMPROVEMENTS.md

 For example, it is not clear at the moment, if it's acceptable to have a rejected invoice to be approved later.
 Depending on the answer and amount of states, different implementations can be used, from simple if-elses to state machines.

+## Timezones

+I couldn't find which timezones the dates refer to on sqlalchemy's documentation.
+This can be problematic if invoices can, for any reason, can be uploaded in a timezone but approved (last minute) on another.

 ## PDF

 If invoice can be of different types, probably we need a way to register metainformation about the uplaoded file